How to Do Taxes as a Freelancer

 • There are dozens of tax deductions for freelancers that can lower your taxable income and taxes owed.

-When you earn freelance income, you will owe taxes on any amount you earn over $400 (total) throughout the year.
-Most clients that pay you will submit a 1099-NEC form to you showing the total amount earned for the year.
+When you earn freelance income, you owe taxes on any amount you earn over $400 (total) throughout the year.
+Most clients who pay you will submit a 1099-NEC form to you showing the total amount earned for the year.

-It’s important to report that income on your annual tax return, too, as 1099-NEC forms are also sent to the Internal Revenue Service (IRS).
+It’s important to report that income on your annual tax return, too, as 1099-NEC forms are also sent to the IRS.
 They already know you made the money, and are expecting you to report it properly and pay taxes on it.

-When you are a freelance worker, you earn income from a client or company directly.
+When you're a freelance worker, you earn income from a client or company directly.
 They don't hire you as an employee; instead, they engage you to fulfill the terms of the contract you sign with them.

-Because you are not an employee, clients or companies you work with will not pay your taxes for you.
-You also don’t receive any benefits, such as a 401(k) account or health insurance, that can lower your taxes.
+Because you are not an employee, clients or companies you work with won't pay your taxes for you.
+You also don’t receive any benefits, such as a 401(k) or health insurance, that can lower your taxes.

-Here are a few differences to consider when being hired as a freelancer:
+There are a few differences to consider when being hired as a freelancer.

 In a normal job, your employer will withhold taxes from your paycheck.
 When you are a freelancer, there are no taxes withheld and you are 100% responsible for paying your taxes on your own.

 But as a freelancer, you are fully responsible for self-employment tax.
-This means you need to cover the entire 15.3% Social Security and Medicare taxes.
-This means you need to set aside the funds from your earnings and plan on paying the IRS the entire amount.
+This means you need to cover the entire 15.3%.
+It's important to set aside this money so you can pay the IRS the entire amount.

 Freelancers and business owners expecting to owe at least $1,000 in federal taxes must make quarterly estimated tax payments.
 You can submit your estimated tax payments using the 1040-ES form, or online through the IRS payment portal.